RiverNewbury/Haskell-SIDH/README.md

 # Haskell-SIDH
 A repo for a haskell implementation of SIDH and general resources for understanding SIDH

+## Disclaimers

+ 1. I do not own either of the papers in Research and if you are the copyholder of them I will remove them if asked so just pop a message in issues
+ 2. This is not cryptographically secure please don't use this for any purpose except educational
+ 3. I don't have any formal qualifications to talk about any of this stuff (yet) so I may be wrong with the finer details

 ## Todo

  - More Comments and explanation in code